LGBTQ History Month: United Kingdom

-The first celebration in February 2005 saw the organisation of over 150 events around the UK.

 The initiative received UK Government backing from the deputy DfES and Equalities Minister Jacqui Smith, although some sections of the press argued against its political correctness, and pointed out that the sexuality of some historical figures is more a matter of speculation than fact.

-The DfES promised funding for LGBT History Month for the first two years to help get the event off the ground.
+The DfES promised funding for LGBT+ History Month for the first two years to help get the event off the ground.
 Long standing sponsors include the Metropolitan Police Service, the Metropolitan Police Authority, Amnesty International and the Crown Prosecution Service.

 Launches

 Each year, a "launch event" takes place in November, to build awareness for the following February.
-These events took place in the following locations:

 On 5 March 2009, Prime Minister Gordon Brown hosted a reception at Downing Street to mark the Month.

-National Curriculum Themes
+National Curriculum themes

 Since 2011, the month has been linked to a subject in the National Curriculum.
 The steering committee hope to cover all subjects eventually.
 There are free resources available on the History Month website.
-In addition, Schools OUT UK (the initiative's founding charity) also created a unique website of free-to-download lesson plans for teachers – The Classroom – in 2011.
+In addition, Schools OUT UK (the initiative's founding charity) also created a unique website of free-to-download lesson plans for teachers, The Classroom, in 2011.